MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/biztalk-esb-toolkit-sample-applications.md

 ---

 # BizTalk ESB Toolkit Sample Applications
-The [!INCLUDE[esbToolkit](../includes/esbtoolkit-md.md)] includes several sample applications that you can install and run to see how the ESB works and how it uses some of the ESB pipeline components.
+The ​Microsoft BizTalk ESB Toolkit includes several sample applications that you can install and run to see how the ESB works and how it uses some of the ESB pipeline components.
 You can adapt and modify the code and techniques used in the samples for your own applications.

 ## Install the sample applications